Navier-Stokes Equations with Fractional Dissipation and Associated Doubly Stochastic Yule Cascades: Equations in - Role of Symmetries in Extending Solutions Beyond .

 Differentiating both sides, we get $p'=\frac{1}{450}e^{-\beta t}p^2$, which has an explicit solution

 This function blows up at

 Notice that $\tau<T_*$.
 For any $t<\tau$, we have

 Thus, $q(\tau)\ge \limsup_{t\to\tau^-} p(t)=\infty$.
-This is a contradiction. \end{proof} The fact that the solution process $\X(\xi,t)$ fails to be in integrable after finite time for sufficiently large initial condition does not necessarily imply that the mild solution $u$ to (NSE)$_{d,\gamma}$ blows up after finite time.
-It simply implies that the mean-flow representation of the scaled Fourier transform $\chi=c_{0}\frac{\hat{u}}{h}$ ceases to be valid after finite time.
-For example, if the initial velocity field $u_0$ is a \emph{vortex}, i.e.\ the stream function is radially symmetric, then the flow evolves but remains a vortex flow for all time (see e.g.\ \cite[Sec.\ 4.5]{batchelor}, \cite[Chap.\ 13]{saffman}).
-Here, a function $f$ on $\R^2$ is said to be \emph{radially symmetric} if $f(x)$ only depends on $|x|$.
-The same result holds for the fractional Navier-Stokes equations (\autoref{radial}).
+This is a contradiction. \end{proof} The fact that the solution process $\X(\xi,t)$ fails to be integrable after finite time for sufficiently large initial condition does not necessarily imply that the mild solution $u$ to \ref{nsedg} blows up after finite time.
+It only implies that the probabilistic representation of the solution to the scaled Fourier transform $\chi=c_{0}\frac{\hat{u}}{h}$ ceases to be valid after finite time.
+It is possible, given a certain symmetry of the initial data that enables stochastic cancellations, to extend the solution beyond the critical time $t_c$.
+The rest of the section is to demonstrate this idea.